oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/Metadata.md

 </dataset>
 ~~~

-Rather than declare the same information on each dataset, you can use the `metadata` element to factor out common information:
+Rather than declare the same information on each dataset, use the `metadata` element to factor out common information:

 ~~~xml
 <service name="odap" serviceType="OpenDAP" base="/thredds/dodsC/"/>